jtbennett/create-ts-project/README.md

 # Set your working directory to a specific package to shorten the commands:
 cd ./packages/my-server
+yarn lint
+yarn test
 yarn dev
 ```

+### GitHub Action workflows

+- **CI build validation.** The repo includes a workflow at `./.github/workflows/build.yml`.
+It is pre-configured to lint, test and build your packages on each push or PR on the `main` branch.

+  - **Publish to NPM.** That workflow contains a commented-out step for publishing packages to NPM each time you push a tag like `v1.2.3` to GitHub.
+See [Publishing to NPM](./docs/publishing-to-npm.md) for instructions to enable publishing.

+- **Build Docker image.** The `./docker` directory contains a workflow to build a ready-to-deploy docker image containing a node application on each push or PR to the `main` branch.

+  - **Deploy image to Heroku.** That workflow contains a commented-out step showing how to deploy an app to Heroku.

 ## Why?